naivenaive/EasyPubMed/EasyPubMed User Manual.md

       <img src="md_image/image-20200622073913101.png" alt="image-20200622073913101" width=70% />
 </p>

-- **Popup Page**
+### Popup Page

 <p align="center">
      <img src="md_image/image-20200622120039682.png" alt="image-20200622120039682" width=40% />
 </p>

-Left click on the EP (EasyPubMed) chrome extension button, a popup page will appear.
+**Left click on the EP (EasyPubMed) chrome extension button, a popup page will appear.**

 1. Set default Sci-Hub URL, the default is 'https://sci-hub.tw/'.
 A valid Sci-Hub URL should start with 'https://' or 'http://' and end with "/".
 2. Set whether to display  JCR  quartile or CAS  block.
 If one is enabled, the other one will be disabled automatically.
-The default setting is to display JCR quartile.
+The default setting is to display JCR quartile. <a id="option"></a>
-3. Reset to default setting: Sci-Hub URL 'https://sci-hub.tw/ and display JCR  quartile.
+1. Reset to default setting: Sci-Hub URL 'https://sci-hub.tw/ and display JCR  quartile.
-4. Link to PubMed website: https://pubmed.ncbi.nlm.nih.gov/
+2. Link to PubMed website: https://pubmed.ncbi.nlm.nih.gov/
-5. Link to Sci-Hub website as you set: default is 'https://sci-hub.tw/
+3. Link to Sci-Hub website as you set: default is 'https://sci-hub.tw/
-6. Search the Sci-Hub website.
+4. Search the Sci-Hub website.
 You can input PMID, DOI,article title or any string you want, the same as you input in the Sci-Hub website.
-7. Link to EasyPubMed User manual
+5. Link to EasyPubMed User manual
-8. Link to a website where you can report bugs or requests to EasyPubMed
+6. Link to a website where you can report bugs or requests to EasyPubMed
-9. Link to a website where you can donate to EasyPubMed
+7. Link to a website where you can donate to EasyPubMed
-10. Link to a website where you can learn more about EasyPubMed developing story and author
+8. Link to a website where you can learn more about EasyPubMed developing story and author
-11. EasyPubMed edition and author
+9. EasyPubMed edition and author

 ## Data Source